Donna Vivino: Beautiful Dreamer

-All songs performed by Vivino, arrangements by Mitchel Forman.
-Featuring Jerry Vivino (father) on flute, alto flute, tenor saxophone and clarinet; Mitchel Forman on piano and keyboards; Kevin Axt on upright bass and acoustic bass guitar; and Ray Brinker on drums and percussion.
-The album is available on iTunes, Amazon, and Sh-K-Boom Records.

 Stars of David

-Vivino performed in Stars Of David, which opened November 12, 2013 at the Daryl Roth Theatre.
-The show ran until December 15, and Donna was seen in roles such as Mandy, Ruth Ginsburg and Fran Drescher.
+Vivino performed in Stars Of David, which opened November 12, 2013, at the Daryl Roth Theatre.
+The show ran until December 15, and Donna was seen in roles such as Mandy, Ruth Ginsburg, and Fran Drescher.

 Wicked

-Vivino played a 20-month stint as Elphaba on the 1st U.S. tour of the smash-hit musical Wicked.
-She joined the tour on October 30, 2007, serving as the standby for Carmen Cusack.
-Her first ever performance took place on December 26, 2007, and her first in the lead role on November 5, 2008.
+Vivino played a 20-month stint as Elphaba on the first U.S. tour of the smash-hit musical Wicked.
+She joined the tour on October 30, 2007, serving as the standby for Victoria Matlock and Carmen Cusack.
+Her first performance took place on December 26, 2007, and her first in the lead role on November 5, 2008.
 She starred alongside Katie Rose Clarke and later Chandra Lee Schwartz as Glinda.
 Her final performance took place on July 4, 2010.
-On August 23, 2011, Donna took over the position of Elphaba standby on Broadway, replacing Jennifer DiNoia.
+On August 23, 2011, Vivino took over the position of Elphaba standby on Broadway, replacing Jennifer DiNoia.
 She first covered during the absence of lead Teal Wicks on the matinee of September 14.
 Jackie Burns replaced Wicks once her contract ended.
 Incidentally, Burns was Vivino's replacement on the national tour.
-Vivino was re-united with Clarke (who reprises her lead role) while performing as standby.
+Vivino was reunited with Clarke and Schwartz (who reprised their lead roles) while performing as standby.
 Vivino went on for Burns the last two weeks of Burns' contract while she was suffering from the flu.
 She then went on as the Elphaba standby for Willemijn Verkaik and then for Lindsay Mendez.
 She left the show on November 3, 2013.

+Cats

+In early 2020, she played the role of Grizabella in a North American tour of Cats before her run was cut short by the COVID-19 pandemic.